Skip to Content

 (e) These regulations do not apply to Doctoral students.

-17. Council may at its discretion grandparent fees for any group of students.
+17. Council (or its delegate) may at its discretion grandparent fees for any group of students.
 Fee grandparenting means that tuition fees will be held at the same level as that set for the programme of study concerned at the time Council grandparents fees.
-Fee grandparenting will apply for the period set by Council.
+Fee grandparenting will apply for the period set by the Council or its delegate.

 18. Students may elect to join a Student Association.
 Annual subscriptions, if any, can be paid directly to the Student Association at any time during the academic year (unless otherwise advised).

-2. Accommodation Fees for each semester shall be paid as scheduled.
+19. Accommodation fees for each semester shall be paid as scheduled.

-3. Any resident student whose accommodation fees are not paid by the due date may be debarred from residence unless special arrangement has been made with the Accommodation Services Office.
-A penalty fee shall be added to any outstanding accommodation fees, which will also jeopardise the receipt of University examination results and could result in debt collection proceedings being taken.
+20. Any resident whose accommodation fees are not paid by the due date may be debarred from residence unless special arrangement has been made with the Accommodation Team.

-4. Any resident student intending to withdraw from study will be required to withdraw from University accommodation.
-Application forms for release from University student accommodation are available from Accommodation Services.
+21. Any resident intending to withdraw from study will be required to withdraw from University accommodation.
+Application forms for release from University student accommodation are available from the Accommodation Team.

-Details of the scholarships available from Massey University are published on the Internet: www.massey.ac.nz/massey/admission/scholarships-bursaries-awards/scholarship-bursary-award_home.cfm
+Details on the scholarships available from Massey University are published on the Internet: awards.massey.ac.nz/

 Further information is available from Massey Contact at each campus or telephone 0800 MASSEY.